apache/jackrabbit-oak/oak-doc/src/site/markdown/query/solr.md

     //*[jcr:contains(., 'text')]

-but is also able to search by path, property restrictions and primary type restrictions.
+but is also able to search by path and property restrictions.
-This means the Solr index in Oak can be used for any type of JCR query.
+Primary type restriction support is also provided by it's not recommended as it's usually much better to use the [node type index](../query.html#The_Node_Type_Index) for such kind of queries.

-Even if it's not just a full-text index, it's recommended to use it asynchronously (see `Oak#withAsyncIndexing`) because, in most production scenarios, it'll be a 'remote' index, and therefore network eventual latency / errors would have less impact on the repository performance.
+Even if it's not just a full-text index, it's recommended to use it asynchronously (see `Oak#withAsyncIndexing`) because, in most production scenarios, it'll be a 'remote' index and therefore network latency / errors would have less impact on the repository performance.
-To set up the Solr index to be asynchronous that has to be defined inside the index definition, see [OAK-980](https://issues.apache.org/jira/browse/OAK-980)

 TODO Node aggregation.